BarahTaijon/Manual-Testing-Samples/Manual_Test_Cases/Login/README.md

-# Login Feature – Manual Test Cases
+# Login Feature – Test Cases

 This folder contains manual test cases created for the **Login feature** of a web application.
 The test cases are designed as part of a training and learning exercise to demonstrate